Handling invalid index on empty tuple from list in Terraform

 }

 In this example, the length() function is used to check whether my_tuple is empty.
 If my_tuple is not empty, name in the first element ([0]) is assigned to the result variable.
 If my_tuple is empty, “default-value” is assigned to the result variable.
-No empty tuple error is thrown becasue local.my_tuple[0].name is not evaluated when my_tuple is empty.
+No empty tuple error is thrown because local.my_tuple[0].name is not evaluated when my_tuple is empty.

 This can be difficult to read when the variable name is long, as the variable name is repeated twice in the conditional expression.